Palpada vinetorum: Description

-Scutum has three distinct grayish-olivaceous crescent shaped bands over a opaque black base color., The first grey band is on the front border, the second just before the lateral suture, and the third, the broadest, is just in front of the scutellum, yellowish; pleurae are yellowish with grayish pollen.
+Scutum has three distinct grayish-olivaceous crescent shaped bands over an opaque black base color., The first grey band is on the front border, the second just before the lateral suture, and the third, the broadest, is just in front of the scutellum, yellowish; pleurae are yellowish with grayish pollen.
 The scutellum is reddish-yellow with a lighter posterior border and long yellow pile along posterior edge.